Personal Injury Lawyer

 Factors to consider in evaluating whether a plaintiff might be partially or wholly responsible for the slip and fall accident include whether the plaintiff engaged in an activity that prevented them from noticing the hazard when a reasonable person would have noticed it; whether the plaintiff had lawful access to the location where the accident occurred or whether the plaintiff had a legitimate reason for being in the dangerous area; and whether adequate warning signs were posted or whether safety measures were ignored or underutilized by the plaintiff.

-If you have questions about a case, contact a personal injury lawyer, like one at The Law Office of Eglet Adams for information about your situation.
+If you have questions about a case, contact a personal injury lawyer for information about your situation.